 The cloud computing leader, AWS, charges users a pay-per-minute pricing model.
 It’s a complex model and often faces inaccurate consumption calculations.
 It also provides an integrated price calculated, but as so many instances are involved, it hardly brings any value.

 To introduce, Microsoft is the second leader of the global cloud market.
 It offers a pay-per-minute pricing model.
 While it’s not as inaccurate as the pricing model of AWS, it’s certainly a bit complicated.
 The situation-based discounts and licensing model during price calculation add up the complexity.
+Here is a guide to Azure Cloud Migration.

 Google Cloud Platform or GCP